 Flying is the quickest, easiest and safest form of transport in Peru.
 Four airlines dominate the domestic routes, with little separating them in terms of quality: LAN, StarPerú, Avianca and Peruvian Airlines.
 Lima's Jorge Chávez International Airport serves as the hub for all four airlines.
 Coverage is good, with daily flights to many of Peru's major cities.
-Ticket prices change frequently, but expect to pay $80 to $120 for a one-hour flight.
+Ticket prices change frequently.

 - Safety: Flying remains the safest way to travel in Peru